zvigrinberg/git-training-sessions/README.md

 ## Ordered Agenda
  1. Give an explanation about working-tree,index, local-repo, and remote repo.
  2. Explain what is HEAD in git\
    a.
-How it gets updated\
+Where is my HEAD - and How it gets updated\
    b.
-Where is my HEAD - what is fast-forward merge and recursive 3 ways merge.\
+What is fast-forward merge and recursive 3 ways merge.\
    c.
 What is a detached HEAD state and how to get out of this state.
  3. Integrating changes - Rebase vs Merge